mbo0000/Personal-Projects/DataAnalyticTopSkills/README.md

 Using the NLP module, each job description was filtered and categorized if matches skills in a predefined list.
 Skills are categorized by the cumulative sum of how many times they appeared on all the scraped job postings.
 Below is the chart for the top asked skill from the dataset.

 ![chart](https://github.com/mbo0000/Portfolio/blob/main/DataAnalyticTopSkills/charts/top_tools?raw=true)

+SQL appears on ~56% of the total 300+ job posts with Excel and Tableau in the high 40s%.

 ### Conclusion
 No surprises here in Silicon Valley.
 The top skills are SQL, Excel(or spreadsheet), and Tableau respectively.
 The 4th place is Python.